Codearick/React/README.md

 ## Introduction

-In this repository, I have documented my journey of learning React by working on various exercises and small projects.
+In this repository, I've documented my journey of learning React by working on various exercises and small projects.
 React is a popular JavaScript library for building user interfaces, and I've found it to be an exciting and powerful tool for creating dynamic web applications.

 ## Projects